1980 NCAA Division I basketball championship game

 The 1980 NCAA Division I Basketball Championship Game was the finals of the 1980 NCAA Division I Basketball Tournament and it determined the national champion for the 1979-80 NCAA Division I men's basketball season.
-The 1980 National Title Game was played on March 24, 1980, at Market Square Arena in Indianapolis.
-The 1980 National Title Game was played between the 1980 Midwest Regional Champions, Louisville and the 1980 West Regional Champions, UCLA.
+The game was played on March 24, 1980, at Market Square Arena in Indianapolis, and featured the Midwest Regional Champion, #2-seeded Louisville and the West Regional Champion, #8-seeded UCLA.

+The Cardinals narrowly defeated the Bruins to win their first national championship in program history.